A by-law relating generally to the transaction of the business and affairs of the

 2. Summer Club coordinator;

-3. Summer Competitive, developmental and recreational team officials (up to two for each developmental and recreational team; up to four for each competitive team); and/or
+3. Summer Competitive, developmental and recreational team officials (up to two for each developmental and recreational team; up to four for each competitive team, excluding paid competitive team coaches, unless otherwise agreed to by the Board of Directors); and/or

 4. other OSU official as may be designated by the Board.